Those with a 650 credit score may find that they are having a hard time buying a car.

 The car leasing process is an involved one that can be daunting at first.
 That's why I'm breaking down all the steps here.
 Thankfully, this process is pretty uniform in the dealership world and won't vary much from one car seller to another.
 And it will also be the same no matter what your credit score.

 That said, you may find that your leasing options are less diverse when you have a 650 credit rating.
-That’s because lenders may be concerned about your ability to make your monthly payments.
-Unfortunately, that means you are going to have to compromise on a vehicle that may not suit your needs.
+That's because lenders may be concerned about your ability to make your monthly payments.
+Unfortunately, that means you will have to compromise on a vehicle that may not suit your needs.

-Thankfully, you won’t have to lease a vehicle for an excessively long period and can swap out after your terms are over.
+Thankfully, you won't have to lease a vehicle for an excessively long period and can swap out after your terms are over.
 In fact, you can even change to a new car during your leasing period.
-This switch will obviously affect your lease, however, so make sure you fully understand this process before changing your vehicle.
+However, this switch will obviously affect your lease, so make sure you fully understand this process before changing your vehicle.

 Step One – Look Through Your Options

-Usually, they are going to limit your options to newer models, albeit ones that may not have a lot of bells and whistles.
-That’s because your credit score concerns them.
-Many dealers aren’t quite ready to commit 100 percent to a person with a 650 credit score.
-Unfortunately, there’s not much you can do here but choose one of the vehicles they offer.
+Usually, they will limit your options to newer models, albeit ones that may not have a lot of bells and whistles.
+That's because your credit score concerns them.
+Many dealers aren't quite ready to commit 100 percent to a person with a 650 credit score.
+Unfortunately, there's not much you can do here but choose one of the vehicles they offer.

 Typically, the available options will come in a variety of different model types.
 For example, you may be able to lease a sedan, truck, SUV, or even a van with a 650 credit score.
 That said, your options will be focused on just a handful of models, making it essential for you to compromise.
 Remember that you are also trying to improve your credit score with this temporary compromise.